resv/MINDTIPPER/README.md

 <!----------------------------------------------------------------------------------------------------------------------------------->
 <h1 align="center" id="controller">MVC - CONTROLLER</h1>
-                                    The controller layer handles mapping to direct to the corresponding JSP views.
+                                    The controller layer handles mapping to the corresponding JSP views.
+For site navigational puposes, I have created simple view controllers. insert pic of list of view controllers

-		Insert controller of mapping pages
+		At the moment we only have two controllers that have any real functionality which is registering the user(creates a new record in the database).
+The other is search controller to display results for other decisions in the database.
+This search controller requires a joined entity which I could not resolve in time.
 It also handles adding model attributes to the JSP page such as inserting the queried data to populate the JSP table.
 As the picture is shown, everything in caps lock has not been populated due to joined entities are not present and the query is only for one Entity.
 		Insert controller of search data
 Insert jsp page of search